 Day 10: Fly back to Kathmandu.

 Our tours end today!
 An agent from the company will take us to the airport for your flight to Kathmandu.
 Our airport representative will pick you up from the airport and drop you at the hotel.

 Day 11 – Kathmandu to Paro Flight

 The flight to Paro divides the Himalayan Mountains, affording magnificent views of the impressive peaks, including the holy Jumolhari and Jichu Drake peaks in Bhutan.
-On approaching, we are welcomed by the design and transport to the hotel.
+We are welcomed by the design and transport to the hotel on approaching.
 After lunch, we visit the Ta Dzong, once a fortified lookout tower that’s now the National Museum.
-The museum has a wide assortment of ancient paintings, armors, philatelic displays, and “field of Buddhas,” which helps one see while meditating.
+The museum has a wide assortment of ancient paintings, armors, philatelic displays, and a “field of Buddhas,” which helps one see while meditating.
 Next, visit Kichu Lhakhang, the oldest temple in the country.

 Day 12 – Paro-Thimphu

 Today, you’ll hike to Taktsang (Tiger’s Nest) Monastery, Bhutan’s most famous monastery.
 It’s breathtaking, situated at 10,400 feet and perched on the sting of a cliff about 3,000 feet beyond the Paro Valley.
 Guru Rinpoche (great spiritual master) is challenged to possess flown on the rear of a tigress to consider a cave where Taktsang Monastery now stands.
 Lunch is served within the Cafeteria Restaurant, located about halfway up the mountain.
 Explore the monastery and hike backtracks to the valley floor.
 Tonight you transfer to Thimphu, the capital of Bhutan.